-3 OEA Rule 628.1, 59 DCR 2129 (March 16, 2012).

-4 Despite it being unclear when the original Notice of Final Decision on Proposed Removal was issued, Employee's appeal is still untimely based on Agency's Amended Notice.
+2 OEA Rule 628.1, 59 DCR 2129 (March 16, 2012).
+3 Despite it being unclear when the original Notice of Final Decision on Proposed Removal was issued, Employee's appeal is still untimely based on Agency's Amended Notice.
 643 (D.C.
 1991)).
-A failure to file a notice of appeal within the required time period divests this Office of jurisdiction to consider the appeal.
+A failure to file an appeal within the required time period divests this Office of jurisdiction to consider the appeal.
 See Id. at 946.
-Because Employee filed her appeal beyond the time limits set forth in OEA Rule 604.2 and D.C.
+Because Employee filed her appeal well beyond the time limits set forth in OEA Rule 604.2 and D.C.
 Code § 1-606.03, and has not satisfied her burden of proof as to jurisdiction, this matter must be dismissed.
+ORDER Based on the aforementioned, it is ORDERED that Employee's Petition for Appeal is hereby DISMISSED for lack of jurisdiction.
+FOR THE OFFICE: